cglondon71/elassandra/docs/elassandra/source/enterprise.rst

                                             Read 1 live and 0 tombstone cells [elasticsearch[127.0.0.2][search][T#10]] | 2017-11-11 13:04:44.556000 | 127.0.0.2 |           1362 | 127.0.0.1
                                                                                                       Request complete | 2017-11-11 13:04:44.563745 | 127.0.0.1 |          19745 | 127.0.0.1

-You can then retreive tracing information stored in the system_traces keyspace for 24 hours like this.
+You can then retrieve tracing information stored in the system_traces keyspace for 24 hours as shown below.

 .. code::